bleakprestiger/Text_Generation_WebGUI/README.md

-# Text generation web UI
+# Text generation Web GUI Specially Optimized For Running In Kaggle Kernels.

 A gradio web UI for running Large Language Models like LLaMA, llama.cpp, GPT-J, Pythia, OPT, and GALACTICA.